kondedeepthi/fullstack-backend/README.md

  - **Backend**: Java Springboot OR NestJS (https://docs.nestjs.com/)
  - **Frontend**: ReactJS with your choice of any UI library (AntDesign, Material UI, Tailwind..)
  - **GraphQL**: Nice to have, but not mandatory, a REST API will be enough.

+### Deliverables

+- Github repo for the frontend and backend (one or two repos, your choice)
+- README file describing briefly your tehc strategy ( few lines only, not an essay)